Damon-Zhong/BetterBiz/README.md

 #### Explore Page
  <p> We have listed 5 categories that we feel represent our diverse society.
-Users are able to  explore the different types of business that are available for each category. </p>
+Users are able to  explore the different types of business that are available for each group. </p>

 ![Explore](https://user-images.githubusercontent.com/64391826/89622216-b4ccc480-d860-11ea-837e-759c2ff01f9b.png)

 #### Business Type Page
- <p>  Users can narrow down their search based on the type of business they are looking for whether its resaurants, shops ,services, culture or leisure.
+ <p>  Users can narrow down their search based on the type of business they are looking for whether its restaurants,shops ,services, culture or leisure.
 Our team worked hard in rendering business into our database.
 </p>

 ![Businesstype](https://user-images.githubusercontent.com/64391826/89622394-fa898d00-d860-11ea-99a6-5efa047544ee.png)

 #### Special Events Page
  <p> Our Special Events page is an additional feature  that we believe will be useful for our users.
-It enables users to search through the calendar and they are presented with events taking place in a city. </p>
+It enables users to search through the calendar and  are presented with events taking place in a city along with links for tickets. </p>